delfineonx/block-codeloader/README.md

 configuration

 /*
+ * Whether the current running boot session is "primary" - performed right after world code init.
+ * `true` only during the "primary" boot; `false` after the "primary" boot finishes.
+ *
+ * It can be useful when total boot time is long enough and
+ * hence, particular actions in callbacks might depend on it.
+ */
+isPrimaryBoot

+/*
  * Whether the boot session is currently running.
  * `true` only during the boot; `false` before the boot stats or after it finishes.
  */